 When Lyn and Jed get photographed in the bar by the camera lady, she snaps only one picture of them.
-When she brings the novelty items to their booth minutes later, each item (handkerchief, matchbook, ashtray, and postcard) shows a slightly different pose.
+When she brings the novelty items (handkerchief, matchbook, ashtray, and postcard) to their booth minutes later, the handkerchief shows a slightly different pose than the others.
 See more »

 Mrs. Emma Ballew: